irfansheikh97/SQL_Query_generator_and_Visualizer/README.md

      ```
      pip install -r requirements.txt
      ```
-4. Set up environment variables:
-   - Create a `.env` file in the project directory and add your Generative AI API key:
-     ```
-     GOOGLE_API_KEY=your_api_key_here
-     ```
-5. Run the streamlit app:
+4. Run the streamlit app:
     ```streamlit run app.py```

-6. Start input the questions to the database
+5. Start input the questions to the database
-7. For sample questions see sample.txt file
+6. For sample questions see sample.txt file